Who Is Steve Carell?

 In January 2016, Carrel and his wife launched Angie Tribeca, a police-themed comedy series on TBS starring Rashida Jones in the title role.
 The following year, he made waves alongside Emma Stone in Battle of the Sexes, about the infamous 1973 tennis match between Bobby Riggs and Billie Jean King.
 Carell and Stone both earned Golden Globe nominations for their performances.

 Continuing his pursuit of dramatic projects, Carell co-starred in Last Flag Flying (2017), as a grieving Vietnam War veteran, and Beautiful Boy (2018), as a father struggling with his son's drug addictions.
-In late 2018, he rejoined McKay and Bale for Vice, playing George W. Bush's secretary of defense, Donald Rumsfeld.
-The following year, Carell returned to the small screen for the Apple TV+ series The Morning Show, alongside Jennifer Aniston and Reese Witherspoon.
+Later that year, he rejoined McKay and Bale for Vice, playing George W. Bush's secretary of defense, Donald Rumsfeld.
+Carell then returned to the small screen in November 2019 for the Apple TV+ series The Morning Show, alongside Jennifer Aniston and Reese Witherspoon, before headlining the star-studded Netflix feature film comedy Space Force the following May.

 While teaching a course at Second City, Carell met student Nancy Walls, a comedy writer and actress.
 Married in 1995, they went on to have two children: Elisabeth (born May 2001) and John (born June 2004).
 The family lives in Los Angeles.